Abujh Bou

-Abujh Bou (English: The Immature Wife) is a 2010 Bangladeshi film directed by Arthik Sazib and Nargis Akhtar and stars Ferdous Ahmed and Priyanka in her debut role.
+Abujh Bou (অবুঝ বউ), translated as "The Dumb Wife", is a 2010 Bangladeshi film directed by Arthik Sazib and Nargis Akhtar and stars Ferdous Ahmed and Priyanka in her debut role.
 It earned three awards at 35th Bangladesh National Film Awards.

 Synopsis

 It is a female centric movie.
 Mrinmoyee, a desperate tomboy girl who taunts all in-laws after her marriage, later turns realistic.